Nemoumbra/CompilationTheory/README.md

 # CompilationTheory
-That's my attempt at making a working compiler
+That's my attempt at making a working compiler.

+Current state: playing around with scanner and parser.